In this post, I would like to share some information and advice with you about searching for your perfect or your ideal property abroad.

 Does size really matter?

-I am often surprised at the size of property and the number of bedrooms people initially say that they need.
+I am often surprised at the size of the property and the number of bedrooms people initially say that they need.
 Admittedly, this is often before they start their property search with me.
-The importance of internal living space, particularly in the Malaga and Costa del Sol area, is secondary to the importance of outside living space.
+The importance of internal living space, particularly in the Malaga and Costa del Sol areas, is secondary to the importance of outside living space.
 Are you moving over to spend all your time indoors or to be outside enjoying the stunning scenery and beautiful temperatures?

 Consider which external areas you can adapt to maximise the time you spend outdoors.
-Covered eating areas, outdoor kitchens/bbq areas and indoor/outdoor terraces are worth so much more than an internal room.
+Covered eating areas, outdoor kitchens/bbq areas, and indoor/outdoor terraces are worth so much more than an internal room.

-Remember that the tax obligations, cost of maintenance and upkeep of a property will cost a similar amount whether you are using it on a permanent basis or simply as a holiday home.
+Remember that the tax obligations, cost of maintenance, and upkeep of a property will cost a similar amount whether you are using it on a permanent basis or simply as a holiday home.

 You can change a house, but you can’t change a location!